 The NBA has said the partnership will make the experience feel less like tuning into a live sporting event and more like a social activity.
 Laura Froelich, senior director, head of US content partnerships at Twitter, explains: “Twitter conversation has always been a complement to live action on TV.
 This groundbreaking partnership makes that complementary experience even richer, bringing additional views and the conversation around the game together in one place.”

 It’s fair to say that the NBA’s far-reaching digital sociality has pushed the league to monopolise basketball on a global scale.
-The NBA excels at something other sports league are still strugglling with: it has created a worldwide community through the art of digitisation.
+The NBA excels at something other sports league are still struggling with: it has created a worldwide community through the art of digitisation.

-Tiger Burning Bright: Tiger Films works with the NBA in and out of game season, creating promotional content for social media
+Tiger burning bright: Tiger Films works with the NBA in and out of game season, creating promotional content for social media

 This article originally appeared in the February 2019 issue of FEED magazine.